-Zendaya is back in Euphoria S2, the most anticipated returning show of 2022Watch full episodes now
+Zendaya is back in Euphoria S2, the most anticipated returning show of 2022Watch all of it now

 Euphoria topped multiple “the most anticipated shows of 2022” lists, from Complex to Esquire, Mashable to Polygon.
 Now the first episode of its long-awaited second season is streaming on Showmax, with new episodes coming express from the US every Monday.